Quiz: What is my child’s play personality?

 Social-Emotional Learning with Begin

-At Begin, we understand that social-emotional learning is essential for helping kids develop into well-rounded adults who succeed in school and life.
-We build social-emotional learning activities into many of our products, whether it’s a Little Passports book, a Learn with Sesame Street game, or reading stories in HOMER.
+To support their learning, we build social-emotional learning activities into many of our products, whether it’s a Little Passports book, a Learn with Sesame Street by Begin game, or reading stories in HOMER.

 Author